tkchafin/FGTpartitioner/README.md

 Input is a VCF file, which can represent unphased genotypes, and output is a parsimonious set of breakpoints separating non-overlapping intervals which do not show evidence of recombination, as tested using the four-gamete test.

+### Status
-Status: FGTpartitioner is working properly, and find the same FGT conflicts as other programs that I have tested.
+FGTpartitioner is currently working properly, and finds the same FGT conflicts as other programs that I have tested.
 However, it is currently very slow!
 I've sped it up slightly by Cython-izing a major bottleneck, and enabling a parallel search for FGT conflicts using the multiprocess module.

 ### Dependencies
 Requires Python 3 and the following modules: